Henry Francis Marston

 Brief Life History of Henry Francis

-When Henry Francis Marston was born in 1828, in Monmouth, Monmouthshire, Wales, United Kingdom, his father, Thomas Marston, was 32 and his mother, Mary Ann Smith, was 29.
-He married Mary Emma Clark in 1845, in Newport, Wales, United Kingdom.
+When Henry Francis Marston was born about 1828, in Monmouth, Monmouthshire, Wales, United Kingdom, his father, Thomas Marston, was 33 and his mother, Mary Ann Smith, was 30.
+He married Mary Emma Clark about 1845, in Newport, Wales, United Kingdom.
 They were the parents of at least 5 sons and 4 daughters.
-He immigrated to Utah, United States in 1852 and lived in Cache Creek Judicial Township, Yolo, California, United States in 1860 and Yolo, Yolo, California, United States in 1880.
-He died on 5 January 1894, at the age of 66, and was buried in Yolo, Yolo, California, United States.
+He lived in Cache Creek Judicial Township, Yolo, California, United States in 1860 and Yolo, Yolo, California, United States in 1880.
+He died on 5 January 1894, in Woodland, Yolo, California, United States, at the age of 67, and was buried in Marys Cemetery, Yolo, Yolo, California, United States.

 Photos and Memories (1)